 There are a number of ways that you can get involved at YACVic.
 You can become a member and/or take part in a number of groups and networks.
-We also offer internships, which you can see on the Work and Volunteer Opportunities page.

 The Youth Reference Group (we spell it ‘the YRG’ but we call it ‘the yurg’!) is a group of diverse young advocates who work with YACVic to take action on issues facing young people in Victoria.
 The YRG represents YACVic’s young members and promotes young people’s interests to policy-makers, politicians and the media.
 The group meets every month at YACVic to discuss priorities and plan projects.

 The Youth Affairs Council of Victoria (YACVic) is a member-driven organisation.
 We know that by having a strong membership base, young people and youth issues will be heard.
 YACVic’s vision is for a Victorian community in which all young people are valued as active participants, have their rights respected and are treated fairly and with respect.